koren12122/legoProject/README.md

 ![Screenshot](output.jpg)

-unfortunatly, there are 2 python files missing for some reason :pensive:
+### Unfortunately, there are 2 python files missing for some reason :pensive: